shoebkhan09/cred-manager/app/README.md

 	* oxAuth's oxAuthConfDynamic attribute to get:
 		* the OIDC config endpoint (property "openIdConfigurationEndpoint" in JSON)
 		* the issuer attribute
 	* The entry corresponding to the OTP custom script to grab configurations needed in case OTP is recognized as an active method for 2FA.
-The file pointed by the `opt_conf_file` entry is parsed as well.
+The file pointed to by the `opt_conf_file` entry is parsed as well.
+	* The entry corresponding to the SMS custom script to grab configurations needed in case SMS is used for 2FA.

 * app checks Implementation-Version entry in `MANIFEST.MF` file inside `oxauth.war` to guess Gluu version it is running on
 * If *"enabled_methods"* is not present, or has empty value or null, then all supported methods will be enabled.
 The exact set of methods is deduced after inspecting acr_supported_values in the server.
 Depending on current server setup, this can lead to only password (no 2FA at all).
 * If *"oxd-id"* is not present, or has empty value or null, registration of this app with **oxd** will take place.
 * If *"u2f_relative_uri"* is not present, or has empty value or null, it will default to ".well-known/fido-u2f-configuration" for versions earlier than 3.1.0 or "restv1/fido-u2f-configuration" for version 3.1.0.
 The value of issuer property found in LDAP followed by a slash (/) will be prepended to this to get a correct endpoint URL for U2F devices enrolling.
+* If *"app_id"* is not present, or has empty value or null, it will default to the *issuer* value in oxAuth's oxAuthConfDynamic.
+Passing an *app_id* is useful for [multi-facets apps](https://developers.yubico.com/U2F/App_ID.html) where an HTTPS URL that resolves to a JSON list of facet IDs needs to be supplied.

 ### "Hidden" properties
 These are extra properties that can be set in the JSON file to tweak certain behaviors.
 Mostly useful in development and testing scenarios: